astronomer/astro-docs/enterprise/v0.25/06_manage-astronomer/02_manage-platform-users.md

 > **Note:** New users appear under a System Admin's **Users** tab only after the new user has successfully logged in for the first time.

-> **Note:** It's possible to bypass the email verification process for inviting users through the Houston API.
-For more information, read [Sample Mutations](/docs/enterprise/v0.25/manage-astronomer/houston-api#sample-mutations).
+> **Note:** You can bypass the email verification process for new users through a Houston API mutation.
+For the format of this mutation, see [Sample Mutations](/docs/enterprise/v0.25/manage-astronomer/houston-api#sample-mutations).

 ### Enable Public Signups